USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 ### Time in grade

 Tells the job seeker if they need to have experience equal to a specific grade level, or the amount of time they need to have spent at a specific grade if they are a former or current federal employee.
-Note that time in grade may not be applicable for all positions.
+Time in grade may not be applicable for all positions.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">